harishbelamkar/Mesaic/README.md

 Or open `android folder` file with android studio and run:

-# If any issue or error appeared in simulator or emulator
+# If any issue or error occur in simulator or emulator

 run below command in your project root directory.